 At one extreme, a strongly assertive individual may be seen to make bold and confident assertions, in other words to be aggressively self-assured.

 Assertive behavior is synonymous also with energy and poise, and a readiness to argue a point.
-Very strongly assertive people may be seen as over confident and domineering, ready to take control or charge of situations and to take charge of, or to direct other people.
+Very strongly assertive people may be seen as over confident and domineering, ready to take control or take charge of situations and to take charge of, or to direct other people.

 Other assertive synonyms include: self-asserting, self-assertive, vigorous, enterprising, pushful, pushing, pushy, bellicose, combative, pugnacious, scrappy, truculent, aggressive, belligerent.